ElianCordoba/softwareontheroad/src/content/2019-03-01-s3-direct-browser-upload.md

 ```
 <img src="img/s3-upload-guide/iam-4.png" alt="Choosing attach existing policy">

-Click Review Policy and enter a name for the policy.
-Save the policy
+- Click Review Policy and enter a name for the policy.

+- Save the policy.

-Add it to your new user.
+- Add it to your new user.

 # Configuring S3 CORS policy